kevinyswong/kevinyswong.github.io/index.md

   with the changes among the people.
 And these days, no one complains about the origins of the Arabic numerals while the world goes about using them.

-  We conceive of this problem as essentially material: there cannot be a merging so long as multiple groups retain their material distinction, their separateness.
+  We conceive of this problem as essentially material: there cannot be real equality so long as different groups retain their patent material distinction, their clear separateness.
 So long as there remains material disparities between groups, irregularities in the grounded world, in manifest materiality, directly perceived through interactions and encounters with people and the constituents of social reality, of the artifacts of accomplishment, the edifices of human vestige of prior eras, divides along demographic lines are inevitable: the